vs Auto Attack

 Select Decisive Strike as your starting skill to give you speed and silence when you need.
 You should be able to win trades in top lane right away with: auto-attack - Decisive Strike - auto-attack.

-Then max out Judgment as quickly as possible.
 Trade with your lane opponent using the combo: auto-attack - Decisive Strike - auto-attack - Judgment - auto-attack/ Decisive Strike - Demacian Justice.
 Only use Judgment when you are sure you will stay in range of the opponent for the duration.
 I always move just slightly ahead of my opponent during Judgment.

 Courage Don't forget to activate Courage if you tower dive an opponent to reduce the damage from the opponent and tower as you escape.
 Courage should also be used as you engage an opponent who stays to trade with you.
 If the opponent flees when you attack, hold off on Courage and save it for someone who engages you.